 If you are looking for ways to finance a semi-truck, this guide will help.
 Find out how to select the right semi-truck loan terms, what to look for in a semi-truck financier, and common mistakes to avoid while taking a commercial vehicle loan.

 What is Semi-Truck Financing?

-You can take a truck loan for buying or leasing a new or used truck.
+You can take a truck loan to buy or lease a new or used truck.
 You can also finance trucking equipment or repair works through semi-truck loans.

 Securing a small business loan for a semi-truck can be quite different from traditional loans.
 Truck loans require more down payment and are costlier than business or consumer auto loans.
 Your monthly loan payments for a semi-truck can depend on your FICO scores, your work experience in the trucking industry, whether you are a homeowner, the type of vehicle you want to purchase, and the lender you choose.